 THE RAPTURE PRINCIPLE: Is It Before, During, or After?

 The Truth About The Rapture.

 This information is an excerpt from my END OF DAYS article, with a little more added, which is of critical importance and that the truth regarding the “catching away” or rapture, as it is commonly known, is properly understood.
-And to dispel a common misconception - belief either way does not affect salvation in any way as it is NOT a salvation issue but it will make it harder to survive Tribulation, you won't be prepared when it arrives believing a lie thinking you won't be here, particularly if you're a believer of OSAS.
+And to dispel a common misconception - belief either way does NOT affect salvation in any way as it is not a salvation issue but it will make it harder to survive Tribulation, you won't be prepared when it arrives believing a lie thinking you won't be here, particularly if you're a believer of OSAS.
 (Once Saved Always Saved.)

 There are so many completely unaware and are in ignorance of the scriptures that tell us about it.
 For some, it will be a surprise, for others a shock – even worse, some don’t even care.
 Tribulation is coming sooner than most think – it won’t happen in my time.
-It’s that human failing, or condition that affects every one of us, ‘it won’t happen to me.’
+It’s that human condition, or failing that affects every one of us, ‘it won’t happen to me.’
 It’s always someone else and it isn’t a shock until it happens to you.
 For those who don't know or understand scripture, we are now on the very edge of the Tribulation precipice, which will be the most fearful time ever.
-Those who can discern scripture with the Spirit's help will understand there are clues to knowing just when it will begin, and believe me it is closer than you think.
+Those who can discern scripture with the Spirit's help will understand there are clues to knowing just when it will begin, and it is much closer than you think.
 This article is not about when Jesus returns, no-one but God knows that day - it's about the catching away, whether it's before, during or after Tribulation and I'm not asking you to believe me, search and read the scriptures for yourself.

 ‘There are none so blind they refuse to see, none so deaf they refuse to listen – they can determine the weather by observation, yet they cannot discern from the signs around us that this world is fast coming to its end.’